- CBD Edibles vs. CBD Oil: The Great Debate

 What does this mean for the CBD edibles industry?
 It is potentially catastrophic IF the FDA acts upon its threats.
 However, it is improbable that the agency will spend the time and resources necessary to ‘clamp down.’
 While some vendors will take CBD edibles off the shelves, others will defy the FDA.
 Online sellers will continue to make these items available, and people will buy them.

-The CBD oil industry is in rude health.
-Even staunch anti-marijuana politicians see some merit in cannabidiol.
+The CBD oil industry is in full swing, and even staunch anti-marijuana politicians see some merit in cannabidiol.
 Mitch McConnell was one of the main drivers of the 2018 Farm Bill.
-It legalized the cultivation of industrial hemp.
-The Bill didn’t legalize CBD oil, but the industry has benefited.
+The bill legalized the cultivation of industrial hemp, it didn’t legalize CBD oil, but the industry has benefited.

 Across the sector, there are a growing number of CBD-infused items.
 Aside from coffee and capsules, there are balms, vaping liquid, and bath bombs!
 As much fun as these items are, oils and edibles remain the biggest sellers.
 In this article, we look to pit CBD edibles vs. CBD oil and see if one comes out on top.